AngelKaz/AngelKaz/README.md

   <img align="right" top="500" height="300" width="400" alt="GIF" src="https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif">
 </a>

-- 🌱 I'm currently working on Athun.
+- 🌱 Currently working on minecraft plugins.

-- 🤝 I’m available for freelancing in the type of FiveM scripts, Websites etc.
+- 🤝 I’m available for freelancing in the type of FiveM scripts, Minecraft plugins, Websites etc.

 - 🌱 I'm currently studying in college to be a data technician.